Site logo

 Diet and nutrition.
 Proper nutrition supports overall health, including lung function.
 Nutrients that support the immune system can help maintain respiratory health.

-Interesting Facts about the Horse Lungs
+Interesting Facts about the Lungs of a Horse

 1. Horse lungs have a capacity of approximately 40 liters of air.